daviddavis/katello.org/docs/developer_guide/upgrade_pulp.md

             koji-katello tag-pkg katello-nightly-rhel7 pulp-rpm-2.4.0-0.23.beta.el6
             koji-katello tag-pkg katello-nightly-fedora19 pulp-rpm-2.4.0-0.23.beta.fc19
        ```
-8. After 4 hours have passed and the new pulp rpms have hit the katello repos, perform a test install to ensure
+8. After 4 hours have passed and the new Pulp rpms have hit the Katello repos, perform a test install to ensure
     there are no issues.

-9. Enjoy your new pulp build and congratulate yourself for making it this far!
+9. Enjoy your new Pulp build and congratulate yourself for making it this far!